jleeuwes/komputiloj/README.md

 change `network.nixpkgs` in `serviloj.nix` to the major version you want, then run the above.

+## Concepts

+There's a lot of ad-hoc stuff, but there are some concepts forming:

+### Sources

+A _source_ is some Nix value obtained from someplace else.
+On the filesystem it consists of:

+- a `default.nix` containing an attrset with a `value` attribute and an optional `nix_path` attribute.
+  The latter is useful if we want to use the source in our `NIX_PATH`.
+- an `update` script that checks for a newer version of the thing we're sourcing and generates a new `default.nix` file.
+- depending on the type of `update` script, some more files that define the sourced thing.

+Sources seem similar to the dependency declaration and lock file of Nix flakes.
+We might one day switch to flakes.

+### Capsules

+A _capsule_ provides different types of Nix- or komputiloj-related _objects_ (Nix values), like NixOS modules or komputiloj users.

+A capsule can exist in one of two forms:

+1. an attribute set with objects grouped by category.
+2. a function taking other capsules and returning such an attribute set.

+Capsules seem similar to the input/output part of Nix flakes.
+We might one day switch to flakes.
+I try to keep my capsules in line with my understanding of flakes.
+That way I can pick the benefits of the flakes concept that I want, without fully committing yet, while also making it potentially easy to switch later.

+### Globules

+Instead of defining and composing capsules,
+I can also imagine a system of NixOS-module-like objects but on the level of a whole komputiloj network.
+We could define a structure for the whole komputiloj network (NixOps network plus apps stuff) as a Nix value, plus declare options that can output parts of that structure, just like NixOS modules.

+The module system in Nixpkgs is generic enough to do this.
+As an example, I think <https://blog.jmgilman.com/writing-a-flake-library/> is also using the module system outside of NixOS, but I haven't looked at it in-depth.

+For now, I am not taking this route, because I already dislike debugging all the fix point magic of the NixOS module system.
+I think the capsules route is more easily understandable and requires less magic.
+It is more conducive to a 'follow the code' way of understanding in which you can easily find and pop open the definition of some variable/function/expression.

 ## Private/non-config data

 Private and non-config data is stored in [datumoj](file:///home/jeroen/datumoj).